Cross-Site Request Forgery (CSRF)

 </form>

-Below is the logic for generating an authenticity token
+The logic for generating a masked authenticity token looks like this:

-This makes the attacker’s job difficult, as he cannot submit the form without knowing the user’s csrf_token.
+This makes an attacker’s job extremely difficult, as they cannot forge a valid request without access to the user’s secret csrf_token.

 def valid_authenticity_token?(session, encoded_masked_token) # :doc: